david-legend/python-algorithms/README.md

 # Python Algorithms and Data Structures

-This repository contains implementations of popular data structures and interview questions in Python.
+This repository contains implementations of popular data structures and interview questions implemented in Python.

 Each data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).

-The explanations of the data structures are from <a href="https://github.com/trekhleb/javascript-algorithms"> Oleksii Trekhleb Project</a>
+The explanations of the data structures are from <a href="https://github.com/trekhleb/javascript-algorithms"> Oleksii Trekhleb's Project</a>

 *This project is meant to help you on your job interview journey.
 I will be updating it as I embark on my own journey*

 <br>

 ## Data Structures

 A data structure is a particular way of organizing and storing data in a computer so that it can